FlexibleEngineCloud/terraform-provider-flexibleengine/docs/data-sources/identity_role_v3.md

 # flexibleengine\_identity\_role\_v3

-Use this data source to get the ID of a FlexibleEngine role.
+Use this data source to get the ID of an IAM **system-defined** role or policy.

 The Role in Terraform is the same as Policy on console. however, The policy name is the display name of Role, the Role name cannot